 These stories offer a glimpse of the many ways in which faculty and students are addressing some of today's greatest challenges in the Earth and environmental sciences.

 ERE's Charles-François de Lannoy, Kyoungjin Lee, and Praveen Bains are recent winners at the School of Earth, Energy & Environmental Sciences (SE3) Research Review symposium held on April 10th.
-All three winners are members of Clean Energy Conservation research group, directed by Professor Jen Wilcox.
+All three winners are members of Clean Energy Conversions Laboratory, directed by Professor Jen Wilcox.

 The new name – the Stanford School of Earth, Energy & Environmental Sciences – reflects the school's focus on understanding the workings of the planet and helping address resource and environmental challenges facing the world.